kxkannan/project-readable/README.md

 The backend-server is a simple nodejs server that initializes the app with some bootstrap data for the posts and comments to start with.

+The data that's added to the server will be persisted as long as the backend server is running.
+If you restart the backend server, the data changes you made will be lost.

 To start the backend-server:

 -- cd to 'api-server'